Labiaplasty in London

 The advantages of wedge labiaplasty include a shorter recovery time, minimal scarring, and improved sensation in the genital area.
 However, as with any surgical procedure, there are potential risks and complications, including infection, bleeding, and changes in sensation.

 Trim labiaplasty is a surgical technique used to reduce the size of the labia minora (the inner vaginal lips).
-This procedure is designed to improve the appearance of the genital area and to relieve discomfort or pain caused by enlarged or irregularly shaped labia.
+This procedure is designed to enhance the appearance of the genital area and alleviate discomfort or pain caused by enlarged or irregularly shaped labia.

 The trim labiaplasty technique involves making a straight incision along the edge of the labia minora, removing a strip of tissue, and closing the incision with sutures.
 This technique is typically performed under local anaesthesia or intravenous sedation and takes approximately 30 to 60 minutes to complete.

 For mild to moderate labial tissue resection, the de-epithelialisation technique may be an appropriate option.
-The technique reduces the length of the labia whilst also preserving the labial border.
+The method reduces the length of the labia whilst also preserving the labial border.
 This can create a more aesthetically pleasing appearance in addition to correcting the functional symptoms that many women experience.
-The downside is that it is only applicable for very small degrees of labia minora enlargement.
+The downside is that it is only applicable for minimal degrees of labia minora enlargement.

-Whichever technique is used, once the desired level of correction has been achieved to achieve a youthful appearance, Dr Dimitriadi uses absorbable sutures to ensure correct healing.
-With her extensive experience as a gynaecologist in a London teaching hospital, Dr Dimitriadi is familiar with the diverse range of labia minora, and labia majora appearances and no one technique can be used in a blanket fashion for every patient.
-The key is a thorough evaluation in a private consultation to develop a customised treatment plan based on a patient’s main concerns.
-Dr Dimitriadi prefers the labial trim method as it carries the least amount of potential risks and complications and consistently has excellent outcomes.
+Whichever technique is used, once the desired level of correction has been achieved to achieve a youthful appearance, our surgeons use absorbable sutures to ensure correct healing.
+With extensive experience as skilled cosmetic gynaecologists, our surgeons are familiar with the diverse range of labia minora and labia majora appearances, and no single technique can be used in a blanket fashion for every patient.
+The key is a thorough evaluation in a private consultation to develop a customised treatment plan based on a patient’s primary concerns.

-Dr Dimitriadi will discuss with you the most appropriate labiaplasty technique based on her extensive experience in labiaplasty surgery.
+Your surgeon will discuss with you the most appropriate labiaplasty technique based on extensive experience in labiaplasty surgery.

 RELATED: How to reduce labiaplasty swelling

-You will be advised that you should wear a pad – not tampons – for one week or until any bleeding stops.
+You will be advised to wear a pad – not tampons – for one week or until any bleeding stops.
 It is also recommended to wear loose cotton underwear during this time.
-You may find that during recovery after surgery, passing water may be slightly uncomfortable, although this is temporary in nature.
+You may find that passing water during recovery after surgery is slightly uncomfortable, although this is a temporary issue.
 The sutures used for labiaplasty surgery are fully dissolvable and will be naturally absorbed by the body.
-The vast majority of patients tell us that the procedure was much less painful and was much easier than they thought it might be.
+The vast majority of patients tell us that the procedure was significantly less painful and easier than they had thought it might be.

 RELATED: What is labiaplasty recovery like?

-You may need to take about 3-5 days off work, and you will have to avoid any heavy exercise for 10 days.
-You will be able to resume your normal sexual activity about six weeks later.
-It is important to keep the genital area clean during the recovery period in order to reduce the risk of infection occurring.
-You should wash the area with soap and water on a regular basis and light sanitary pads for the first seven days.
-All of our labia reduction patients receive a prescription for pain relief medication although many patients remark that they did not require any pain relief as there is very little pain associated with labia reduction.
+You may need to take 3-5 days off work, and you will need to avoid any heavy exercise for 10 days.
+You will be able to resume your regular sexual activity about six weeks later.
+It is essential to keep the genital area clean during the recovery period to minimise the risk of infection.
+You should wash the area with soap and water regularly and use light sanitary pads for the first seven days.
+All of our labia reduction patients receive a prescription for pain relief medication.
+However, many patients remark that they did not require any pain relief as there is very little pain associated with labia reduction.
 An antibiotic ointment should be applied to the area twice daily after your procedure.

 Immediately after the procedure, the patient may experience some pain, swelling, and bruising in the area.
 The surgeon will usually prescribe pain medication to manage this discomfort.
 Most women find that over-the-counter pain medication is sufficient, but more severe pain can be managed with prescription pain medication.